gurupratap-matharu/django-tickets-app/README.md

 # Ticket Register

-A django projects that registers support based on
+A django projects that registers tickets for support based on

 * Category
 * Severity